Our People: Experts in Action

 “I enjoy knowing that the land we protect will be protected forever.
 Although it can take a long time to complete land protection projects, each project is done once and has permanence.”

 Pat is responsible for leading the Stewardship Team’s management and maintenance of our preserves in Pennsylvania and ensuring that the annual legal monitoring responsibilities are completed.
 Pat also assists the Fire Manager with fire management responsibilities on chapter and partner lands and has been responsible for managing the PA Game Commission/PA Fire Grant since 2009.

 “I enjoy seeing the positive change that we can make to our preserves or landscape projects through active land management (stewardship and prescribed fire).
-I also enjoy working outside with Conservancy staff and partners.”
+I also enjoy working outside with TNC staff and partners.”

 Victor Motts, Land Protection Specialist

 Victor’s role is to assist landowners in the implementation of TNC's land protection goals, in terms of developing a conservation easement on their property or acquiring their property fee simple.

 “I enjoy helping people understand why it is so important to conserve land and water resources and how that ties in with all larger-scale conservation efforts."